Sam123ben/IDP-Integrated-Developer-Platform/README.md

 - **backend/services**: Each service has its own folder with code, handlers, models, repository, and routing.
 - **frontend**: Contains the React code for the dashboard UI.

+### Infrastructure Automation - Terraform

+docs: Add reference to infra-automation README in main README

+Added a reference to the infra-automation README for detailed instructions on setting up and managing the infrastructure using Terraform

 ## Future Enhancements

 To improve the quality and reliability of the application, the following enhancements are planned: